pytorch/builder/wrapperinstancesetup.md

 ## Security analysis

 - what if someone can push rogue instructions into `https://github.com/hughperkins/torchunit` or `https://github.com/torchunit`?
+  - this affects what is run on the nimbix instances themselves, but doesnt actually run anything on the wrapper instance, therefore no obvious way in which this would expose the apikey
+  - of course, running arbitrary scripts on an internet-based server gives quite a lot of possibilities...
+- what if someone can push rogue instructions into `https://github.com/hughperkins/nimbix-admin`?
   - only matters if they are there at the time the repo is cloned onto wrapper instance
   - nothing in these instructions ever updates that repo (ie no `git pull`), so future changes wont affect anything
 - what if someone has `shared secret`?